 Matthew Vines is the founder and executive director of The Reformation Project and the author of God and the Gay Christian: The Biblical Case in Support of Same-Sex Relationships.
 He lives in Lenexa, Kansas.

 Matthew attended Harvard University from 2008 to 2010.
-He then took a leave of absence in order to research the Bible and homosexuality and work toward LGBT inclusion in the church.
-In March 2012, Matthew delivered a speech at a church in his hometown about the Bible and homosexuality, calling for acceptance of gay Christians and their marriage relationships.
-Since then, the video of the speech has been seen more than a million times on YouTube, leading to a feature story in The New York Times.
+He then took a leave of absence in order to research the Bible and same-sex relationships and work toward LGBTQ inclusion in the church.
+In March 2012, Matthew delivered a speech at a church in his hometown about the Bible and same-sex relationships, calling for acceptance of gay Christians and their marriage relationships.
+Since then, the video of the speech has been viewed more than a million times on YouTube, leading to a feature story in The New York Times that fall.

 Matthew’s book, God and the Gay Christian: The Biblical Case in Support of Same-Sex Relationships, is in stores now.

 If you would like to contact Matthew, please visit the contact page.
 If you would like to book him to speak at your church, campus, or elsewhere, please fill out a request form through The Lavin Agency.